brett1cus/research-projects/ansible-molecule/instructions.md

 --> Pruning extra files from scenario ephemeral directory
 ```

 I think this is quite useful because (in my mind at least) it simplifies the CI/CD process a fair bit.
 A typical CI/CD job would involve lining up multiple validation jobs one after the other (i.e. lint -> unit tests -> integration test etc.) which can get lengthy depending on what you are doing.
-With this method, you only have to call `molecule test` tp execute the majority of code tests you may want to run against your Ansible role.
+With this method, you only have to call `molecule test` to execute the majority of code tests you may want to run against your Ansible role.
 It takes some of the testing logic required in a pipeline and centralises it in a structured, well defined way.

 ## Tests

 The Molecule framework utilises the term "verifier" for compliance checks.
-Software such as Inspec, Goss and Testinfra are classed as verifier, and by default Testinfra isthe one used.
-Let's create a Testinfra script that will check the UID of the file we copied in is actually 5555; first, `cd roles/simple_ansible_role/molecule/default/tests`, create a new file called `test_file_uid.py`and then populate it with the following:
+Software such as Inspec, Goss and Testinfra are classed as verifiers, and, by default, Testinfra is the one used.
+Let's create a Testinfra script that will check the UID of the file we copied in is correct; first, `cd roles/simple_ansible_role/molecule/default/tests`, create a new file called `test_file_uid.py`and then populate it with the following:

 ```
 import os